asu-gkg/p4-learn/06-RSVP/README.md

 ### Performance Optimizations

 To test the performance of our implementation we will need to send hundreds of thousands of packets through the switch.
+For that, we need to disable all the debugging that the switch does.
 Below, we explain how you can increase the performance of `bmv2` to achieve higher throughput.

 #### Disabling Debugging in the bmv2 Switch
-As you have already seen in the previous exercises, if you do an `iperf` between two directly connected hosts you get roughly a bandwidth of `15~20mbps`.
+As you might have already seen in the previous exercises, if you do an `iperf` between two directly connected hosts you get roughly a bandwidth of `15~20mbps`.
-In order to be able to send packets fast to the switch we can clone the repository again with a different name and compile it with different flags.
+In order to be able to send fast packets through the switch we can clone the repository again with a different name and compile it with different flags.
 Since this process can take up to 10 minutes you can just leave it running in the background.

+**IMPORTANT:** It is recommended that you do not run the `sudo make install` command until you have a working solution.
+When using this optimized compilation the switch will not generate log files, and thus it will be hard for you to properly debug your program.
+Also, if you are using our VM you should already have the optimized switch built at the `~/p4-tools/bmv2-opt` folder.
+If so, you can skip the `make` part and directly run `sudo make install` & `sudo ldconfig` instead.

 ```bash
 cd ~/p4-tools/
 git clone https://github.com/p4lang/behavioral-model.git bmv2-opt